Electronic invoices in Europe

 There is a (german) sample documentation on how to scan and how to file (also german).
 The DATEV has confirmed (in german) that digital files can be legally compliant.

-For unstructured and hybrid electronic invoices there is no legal requirement to ask the recipient for permission to send her electronic invoices, if the invoice is accepted and paid, it means the the recipient also complies to the additional regulations.
+In germany there is no legal requirement to ask the recipient for permission to send her electronic invoices, if the invoice is accepted and paid, it means the the recipient also complies to the additional regulations.
 It is, however, her right to reject the electronic version and explicitly ask for a paper copy.
 In this case the paper original probably has to be provided without additional cost.

 MapThe CEF maintains a heatmap how "digitally ready" the countries currently are, with a score 1-7 and very detailled information when selecting the country